bgpfix/bgpipe/README.md

 Options:
-  -v, --version          print detailed version info and quit -l, --log string       log level (debug/info/warn/error/disabled) (default "info") -e, --events strings   log given events ("all" means all events) (default [PARSE,ESTABLISHED]) -k, --kill strings     kill session on given events -i, --stdin            read stdin after session is established (unless explicitly configured) -s, --silent           do not write stdout (unless explicitly configured) -2, --short-asn        use 2-byte ASN numbers
+  -v, --version          print detailed version info and quit -l, --log string       log level (debug/info/warn/error/disabled) (default "info") -e, --events strings   log given events ("all" means all events) (default [PARSE,ESTABLISHED,EOR]) -k, --kill strings     kill session on any of these events -i, --stdin            read JSON from stdin
+  -o, --stdout           write JSON to stdout
+  -I, --stdin-wait       like --stdin but wait for EVENT_ESTABLISHED -O, --stdout-wait      like --stdout but wait for EVENT_EOR -2, --short-asn        use 2-byte ASN numbers

-Supported stages (run stage -h to get its help) connect                connect to a BGP endpoint over TCP exec                   filter JSON messages through a background process limit                  limit prefix lengths and counts listen                 wait for a BGP client to connect over TCP pipe                   filter messages through named pipe read                   read messages from file speaker                run a simple local BGP speaker stdin                  read messages from stdin stdout                 print messages to stdout websocket              filter JSON messages over websocket write                  write messages to file
+Supported stages (run stage -h to get its help) connect                connect to a BGP endpoint over TCP exec                   filter messages through a background process limit                  limit prefix lengths and counts listen                 wait for a BGP client to connect over TCP pipe                   filter messages through a named pipe read                   read messages from file speaker                run a simple BGP speaker stdin                  read messages from stdin stdout                 print messages to stdout websocket              filter messages over websocket write                  write messages to file

 # see docs for "connect" stage